How to Write Attention-Grabbing Career Summary

 2) Tell a Good Story

 Your professional summary should not look like your testimony in court.
 Your career is an interesting way to succeed so describe it the best you can.
 Add your personal experience and enthusiasm to tell what kind of person you are and how you can handle things and tasks.
 Your professional summary is the section that should say why the hiring manager should consider your candidature in the first place.

 3) Use Keywords

 You should use the most relevant keywords in your career summary as well.
 There is no exception.
 Since it is algorithms in applicant tracking systems that are mostly responsible for selecting your resume, you should meet their requirements to increase your chances of passing the ATS successfully.
-Moreover, the best US resume writers claim that selecting keywords from the job description and inserting it naturally in your resume summary is the best way to learn to speak the same language as your prospective company.
+Moreover, the best US resume writers claim that selecting keywords from the job description and inserting them naturally in your resume summary is the best way to learn to speak the same language as your prospective company.

 4) Sound Professional

-It would be wrong to assume that while telling a story about you, you can lower the standards of professional communication.
+It would be wrong to assume that while telling a story about yourself, you can lower the standards of professional communication.
 You should sound proactive and interested, but this does not mean turning your career summary into a simple description.
 Your language should be elaborate but free of clichés.
 You should tie your best skills and abilities with the goals and vision of the company.
 This combination is the best way to get a job interview in the company you dream about.